 |PIPE SIZE||MIN GRADE AUST||MIN GRADE NZ||PIPE SIZE||MIN GRADE AUST||MIN GRADE NZ|

 There are also requirements for the depth of the pipe, generally known as soil cover requirements.
 This is normally dependent on the location of, the material of the pipe, and the likely vehicle loads.
 The heavier the vehicle the deeper the pipe must be.
 Cover requirements range from 100mm for single dwellings with no vehicle loads, to 500mm under roads.
 Please consult the plumbing code for greater clarification.

 Pipes under public roads come under different codes and Council requirements.
 Please consult a Civil Engineer to design pipes in this location.

-The time of concentration is the time it takes water to travel from the furtherest point in the catchment to the point under investigation.
+The time of concentration is the time it takes water to travel from the furthermost point in the catchment to the point under investigation.
 For building sites in Australia this is taken as 5 mins.
 (NZ 10 mins).

 If using your own intensity, you must select the location choice to:- "I prefer to enter a known intensity"

 These are two great sites.
 Look for the Intensity, Duration, frequency curves (IDF) or words to that effect.

 For Australia Time of concentration (TOC) 5mins ARI 20 years.

 New Zealand Time of concentration (TOC) 10mins ARI 10 years.